Tennant Creek Mining and Gas Projects

 Many accessible mining relics, artefacts and other viewable assets exist in the Tennant Creek region all of which can combine to offer a valuable tourism experience.

 DTC and DPIR are working together to identify old mining areas that may be suitable for incorporation into tourism Mining Heritage Trails.
-The departments are also working with the Central Land Council and through them with traditional owners to ensure appropriate appreciation and handling of cultural sensitivities relating to any proposed development on the final site location.
+The departments are also working with the Central Land Council (CLC) and through them with traditional owners to ensure appropriate appreciation and handling of cultural sensitivities relating to any proposed development on the final site location.
 This initiative is being supported by the local mining industry and includes returning the Battery Hill battery to operating condition.

 Investment in publicly available geoscientific information attracts exploration activity by highlighting areas of favorable potential, lowering exploration risk and increasing exploration efficiency to make exploration investment more attractive.